NewMountain/getdata006-CourseProject/README.md

 * Appropriately labels the data set with descriptive variable names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-To accomodate these requests my took took the following actions:
+To accomodate these requests, I took the following actions:

 * Set the working directory to the highest level in which all data was contained
 * Set the working drive to the test folder one level below working to test